Free 2V0-21.23 Practice Test Questions 2026

 vCenter Server High Availability

-Enhanced Linked Mode
+D. Enhanced Linked Mode:

 An administrator Is performing maintenance activities and discovers that a Virtual Machine File System (VMFS) datastore has a lot more used capacity than expected.
 The datastore contains 10 virtual machines (VMs) and, when the administrator reviews the contents of the associated datastore, discovers that five- virtual machines have a snapshot file (-delta.vmdk flies) that has not been modified In over 12 months.
 The administrator chei kfl the Snapshot Manager within the vSphere Client and confirms that there are no snapshots visible.
+Which task should the administrator complete on the virtual machines to free up datastore space?

 A.